getsentry/sentry-javascript/dev-packages/e2e-tests/README.md

 **An important thing to note:** In the context of the build/test commands the fake test registry is available at `http://127.0.0.1:4873`.
 It hosts all of our packages as if they were to be published with the state of the current branch.
 This means we can install the packages from this registry via the `.npmrc` configuration as seen above.
-If you add Sentry dependencies to your test application, you should set the dependency versions set to `latest || *` in order for it to work with both regular and prerelease versions:
+If you add Sentry dependencies to your test application, you should set the dependency versions to `latest || *` in order for it to work with both regular and prerelease versions:

 ```jsonc
 // package.json